 As for the amount of storage you need, it really depends.
 The compression on every channel is different and so there’s no single number that makes sense 100% of the time.
 I personally like to quote 4GB per hour of HD.
 It’s not always accurate but it’s probably good enough to get a rough estimate.
 That means that you’ll get 250 hours of recording time for every 1TB you add after the first one.
 The first terabyte will only hold about 200 hours because DIRECTV uses some of the first terabyte of space for its own purposes, pre-downloading on-demand content and custom advertising.

 So let’s say for a moment that you have a 4TB drive, meaning that you can expect about 1,250 hours of HD programming.
 To fill that, you’d have to record three hours a day of programming and not delete any of it.
-To watch 1,250 hours of programming while skipping commercials would take you about 1,000 hours or the equivalent of a full-time job lasting six months.
-That’s a pretty big commitment and that’s probably more television viewing than you’re going to do unless you’re stuck in the house and have no internet.
+To watch 1,250 hours of programming while skipping commercials would take you about 1,000 hours.
+That’s the equivalent of a full-time job lasting six months.
+That’s a pretty big commitment.
+Let’s face it, that’s probably more television viewing than you’re going to do.
+I mean, let’s say you’ve been stuck in the house for four months at this point.
+Even then you’re probably not watching that much recorded TV.

-Ah, but some people just record things “to have them.”
-Unfortunately these people inevitably end up disappointed because DIRECTV doesn’t let you move the recordings from one receiver to another.
-Sooner or later your current receiver will either wear out, or get replaced by an upgraded model, or some evil will befall it.
+Ah, but some people just record things “to have them” rather than because they plan on watching them.
+Unfortunately these people inevitably end up disappointed.
+Keep in mind DIRECTV doesn’t let you move the recordings from one receiver to another.
+Sooner or later your current receiver will either wear out.
+Maybe it will be replaced by an upgraded model, or some evil will befall it.
 At that point all the recordings you did “just to have them” will be unplayable.
-If you’re seeking a better way to archive, there are very few good options so realistically you’re better off relying on content providers or streaming services to do that.
-You may feel good about recording that Wonder Woman marathon but if you really want to keep that content, buy physical discs.
+If you’re seeking a better way to archive, there are very few good options.
+Realistically you’re better off relying on content providers or streaming services to do that.
+You may feel good about recording that Wonder Woman marathon.
+I understand that.
+Honestly though, if you really want to keep that content, buy physical discs.